 - Renovating, altering, extending or repairing a home, which can include a residential apartment or unit

 - Landscaping, paving, driveways, fencing, garages, carports, swimming pools and other associated works

 - Supplying lighting, heating, ventilation, air-conditioning, water supply, sewerage and other services and facilities.

-You can find a comprehensive list of domestic building work in the Schedule 1B - Queensland Building and Construction Commission Act 1991.
+You can find the full definition of domestic building work in Schedule 1B of the Queensland Building and Construction Commission Act 1991.

 - The contract has been terminated or completed

-- The builder isn't responsible for the issue (e.g. natural disaster, lack of owner maintenance etc.)
+- The contractor isn't responsible for the issue (e.g. natural disaster, lack of owner maintenance etc.)

-It's important to speak to your principal contractor and clearly identify your concerns with them before you lodge an EDR request with us.
-Explain the items you believe are defective, incomplete or contractual in nature and give them reasonable access to the site to review and address your concerns.
+- Speak to your principal contractor and clearly identify your concerns with them before you apply to use our EDR service.
+Explain the items you believe are defective, incomplete or contractual.
+Give them reasonable access to the site to review and address your concerns.

 What will happen after we receive your EDR request

-When we receive your EDR request it is assigned to one of our Resolution Services officers.
-They will contact both you and your principal contractor.
-An attempt will be made in this first phone call to facilitate an outcome for your dispute.
+One of our Resolution Services officers will contact both you and your principal contractor.
+If your dispute is eligible for our EDR service, an attempt will be made in this first phone call to facilitate an outcome.